informatimago/theorie-relative-de-la-monnaie/source-en/definitions.rst

 =========================================

 When there is exchange of goods and/or services, we talk of exchange of values.
-X exchanges with Y a value Vx = Vy = Px⋅Cx = Py⋅Cy, where "Px" represents the price in a common unit (called the common currency) of X's production "Cx".
+X exchanges with Y a value Vx = Vy = Px*Cx = Py*Cy, where "Px" represents the price in a common unit (called the common currency) of X's production "Cx".

-This definition fo value is perfectly relative to the observer who measures it.
-So while X considers that Vx=Vy, it is possible that Y considers that Vy≫Vx, so good for him.
-Otherwise, Z who would observ this exchange could very well judge according to his own referential that Vx and Vy have no value.
+This definition of value is perfectly relative to the observer who measures it.
+So while X considers that Vx=Vy, it is possible that Y considers that Vy>>Vx, so good for him.
+Otherwise, Z who would observe this exchange could very well judge according to his own referential that Vx and Vy have no value.

-Let's remind here how human beings fundamentally don't agree, all along their history, on the value of their goods.
+Let's remind here how human beings fundamentally don't agree, along their history, on the value of their goods.
 Therefore the equality of exchanged values is not an economic criteria independent of the observer, which can be seen from the acts of gift or taxation without